 Aside from the deal with Ford, another significant victory for Firestone came in 1911 when Ray Harroun won the first Indianapolis 500 on Firestone tires.
 The Marmon Wasp driven by Harroun was also the only vehicle that did not have a riding mechanic.
 The race car was instead outfit with a rear view mirror, a novel idea for the time.

 By 1979 Firestone found itself more than a billion dollars in debt.
-A new president, John Nevin, the ex-head of Zenith Electronics, was brought in to try and save the company.
+A new president, John Nevin, the ex-head of Zenith Electronics, stepped in to try and save the company.
 He first closed nine of the company’s 17 manufacturing plants.
 Then in 1988 he negotiated a sale to Bridgestone Tires.